cerebral/cerebral/packages/docs/content/best-practices/08_feedback-message.en.md

 Now we have essentially fixed the problem.
 If again a new message triggers after 4 seconds, the debounce will discard the first one.
 If no new messages trigger during 5 seconds it will close the message, or if a new one appears it will again replace the text, discard the previous and wait 5 seconds to close.

 ### Multiple messages
-What if we wanted to stack messages on top of each other if there were messages there already?
+What if we wanted to stack messages in a list if there were messages there already?

 First let us change our state to handle multiple messages: